 The Ontario Ministry of Natural Resources sponsors the Water and Erosion Control Structure Infrastructure (WECI) program for Conservation Authorities.
 The program provides support for major maintenance projects and studies important to the viability of flood and erosion control structures.
-The process involves submission of proposals which are reviewed by a committee of peers for project eligibility and ranking.
+The provincial program requires annual submission of proposals which are reviewed by a committee of peers for project eligibility and ranking.

-SNC owns, operates, and maintains seven WECIs and undertakes four flood control channelization projects throughout the watershed.
-This infrastructure serves purposes such as flood control, erosion control, low flow augmentation, water supply, recreation, and protection of fish and wildlife.
+SNC owns, operates, and maintains seven water control structures and has undertaken four flood control channelization projects throughout the watershed.
+This infrastructure serves purposes such as flood control, erosion control, low flow augmentation, water supply, recreation, and protection of fish and wildlife habitat.

 Learn more about our WECI projects here.